 Diary of a Wimpy Kid: Hard Luck

 Dan Brown’s five-book Robert Langdon series, which includes the runaway hit The Da Vinci Code, broke sales records.
 Inferno, the fourth book in the series about a Harvard “symbology” professor who investigates artifacts, was the best-selling book of 2013.
 The novels spawned a popular film franchise starring Tom Hanks as Robert Langdon.
-If you love to binge Dan Brown books, check out 12 more of the most binge-worthy authors of all time.

 The Fault in Our Stars

 John Green’s heartfelt romance about two teens who meet in a cancer support group was the top-selling book in print and digital format in 2014.
 The story captivated readers with its down-to-earth portrayal of Hazel and Augustus, who inspire, delight, and live courageously in the face of overwhelming challenge.
 These are the 100 books everyone should read before they die.